About the Journal

 Canadian Jewish Studies / Études juives canadiennes ISSN: 1198 3493

 David S. Koffman (PhD, NYU, 2011) is the J. Richard Shiff Chair for the Study of Canadian Jewry, and is an associate professor in the Department of History at York University, where he teaches courses on Canadian Jewish history, religion in American life, the meanings of money, genealogy as history, modern antisemitism, and religion & capitalism.
 His published works include, The Jews’ Indian: Colonialism, Pluralism, and Belonging in America (Rutgers University Press, 2019), and No Better Home?: Jews, Canada, and the Sense of Belonging (University of Toronto Press, 2020, forthcoming).
 He serves as the associate director of York’s Israel & Golda Koschitzky Centre for Jewish Studies.

-A PhD candidate at the University of Ottawa, Simon-Pierre Lacasse thesis focuses on the relationship between Jews and French Canadians in the postwar era and during the Quiet revolution in Québec.
+Simon-Pierre Lacasse is a part time professor at the University of Ottawa, and his last research focuses on the relationship between Jews and French Canadians in the postwar era and during the Quiet revolution in Québec.
 More broadly, he is interested in the emergence and the challenges around the political rhetoric of Canadian pluralism from the angle of ethnic and religious minorities.
-He has been involved with the Association for Canadian Jewish Studies for several years, previously as Membership and Graduate Student Liaison executive chair and currently as Vice-President.
+He has been involved with the Association for Canadian Jewish Studies for several years, previously as Membership and Graduate Student Liaison executive chair and currently as Vice President.